garybgenett/gary-os/README.md

      incorporate any aspect of this project.

-For further details, see the current [License] and/or the licenses for each release in the [Version History] section.
+For further details, see the current [License] and/or the licenses for each release in the [Versions] section.

 **Disclaimer**